PEXANE2/azure-docs.tr-tr/articles/azure-sql/managed-instance/failover-group-add-instance-tutorial.md

    $SubscriptionId = '<Subscription-ID>'
    # Create a random identifier to use as subscript for the different resource names
    $randomIdentifier = $(Get-Random)
-   # Set the resource group name and location for your SQL Managed Instance
+   # Set the resource group name and location for SQL Managed Instance
    $resourceGroupName = "myResourceGroup-$randomIdentifier"
    $location = "eastus"
    $drLocation = "eastus2"

-   # Set the networking values for your primary SQL Managed Instance
+   # Set the networking values for your primary managed instance
    $primaryVNet = "primaryVNet-$randomIdentifier"
    $primaryAddressPrefix = "10.0.0.0/16"
    $primaryDefaultSubnet = "primaryDefaultSubnet-$randomIdentifier"